 The Japan Library Group in the United Kingdom was founded in 1966.
 The original members of JLG were Cambridge, London, Oxford and Sheffield Universities as well as the national collections in the British Museum Library and the National Lending Library, both of which became part of the British Library in 1973.

 The Group's founder Chairman was Professor Geoffrey Bownas of the University of Sheffield.
-The present Chairman is Mr Hamish Todd, Lead Curator, Japanese and Korean Studies at the British Library, who succeeded Mr Noboru Koyama, Head of the Japanese Collections of Cambridge University in April 2008.
+The present Chairman is Mr Hamish Todd, Asian & African Studies, The British Library, who succeeded Mr Noboru Koyama, Head of the Japanese Collections of Cambridge University in April 2008.
+The Secretary is Ms Fujiko Kobayashi, SOAS, University of London.

 In addition to its UK activities the JLG has close working relationships with its European counterparts, notably the European Association of Japanese Resources Specialists (EAJRS).
 The JLG has been heavily involved in EAJRS since its inception – in fact EAJRS grew out of a initiative proposed at a Japanese Studies Colloquium organised by the British Library in 1988.
 The two organisations have collaborated on a number of projects as mentioned below.